amnzr/amnzr/README.md

 - 👋 Hi, I’m @amnzr (Aman)
 - 👀 I’m interested in Visualization!
-I am crazy about it and enthusiastic about iunteractive plottings.
+I am crazy about it and enthusiastic about interactive plottings.
-- 🌱 I’m currently learning Singularity, Nextflow, ML, ...
+- 🌱 I’m planning on learning Singularity, Nextflow, ML, ...
-- 💞️ In the future, I’m looking to collaborate on biological dataviz
+- 💞️ In the future, I’m looking to collaborate on biological dataviz (from new ideas to final touches)
 - 📫 How to reach me: my current work address: aman.zare@umu.se

 <!---